asplake/agendashift-open/resources/15-minute-foto.md

   * Don’t skimp on printing; reading the questions off a screen doesn’t work nearly so well, and it’s good to give everyone something they can take away
   * Debrief afterwards:
       * The experience, by role
-      * The results, organised perhaps into a Plan-on-a-Page, a template for which is included in the materials
+      * The results, organised perhaps into a [Plan on a Page], a template for which is included in the 15-minute FOTO materials

 Finally, do encourage participants interested in Clean Language to check out our [recommended reading][agendashift__recommended_reading] page as highlighed at the end of the deck.